alanho-05/c0323-code-solutions/react-events/react-events-quiz-notes.md

   Naming convention starts with handle followed by event

 - What is an "event handler prop"?
 Which component declares the prop?
+  Event handler prop is the function that will handle the an event is fired but the function is being passed as a prop.
+The child component declares the event handler prop.

-- What are some custom event handler props a component may wish to define?
+- What are some custom event handler props a component may wish to define? onClick, onMouseUp, onMouseDown, onFocus.

 - What is the naming convention for custom event handler props?
   Starting with 'on'